frankiedl/Unity_asset_cleaner/README.md

 - **Audio**: Sound files (MP3, WAV, OGG)
 - **Prefabs**: Prefab assets

-#### Backup Options:
+#### Cleaning Options:
 - **Create Backup Before Deleting**: Enable/disable automatic backup
+- **Delete Empty Folders**: Remove empty folders after asset deletion
 - **Backup Folder**: Specify the folder path for backups (default: "Assets/_DeletedAssetsBackup")

-### Using the Tool
+### Workflow

-1. **Configure Settings**:
+1. **Configure Scene Selection**:
+   - Expand "Scenes to Preserve"
+   - Select the scenes whose assets you want to keep
+   - Use the "Select All" or "Deselect All" buttons as needed

+2. **Set Up Options**:
-   - Select which types of assets to analyze
+   - Choose which types of assets to analyze
    - Configure backup options
-   - Make sure "Include Current Scene" is checked if you want to analyze the open scene
+   - Decide if empty folders should be cleaned

-2. **Find Unused Assets**:
+3. **Find Unused Assets**:
-   - Click the "Find Unused Assets" button
+   - Click "Find Unused Assets"
-   - The tool will analyze your project and list potentially unused assets
+   - The tool will analyze your project based on selected scenes

-3. **Select Assets for Deletion**:
+   - Assets used in selected scenes are protected

+4. **Review Assets**:
    - Use checkboxes to mark/unmark assets for deletion
    - Use the red "X" button to quickly unmark assets
+   - Preview assets to verify selection
    - Use "Select All/Deselect All" for batch selection
-   - Review the count of marked assets at the bottom

-4. **Delete Assets**:
+5. **Delete Assets**:
-   - Click the "Delete Marked Assets" button
+   - Click "Delete Marked Assets"
-   - Confirm the deletion in the popup dialog
+   - Confirm the deletion
-   - If backup is enabled, assets will be backed up before deletion
+   - If backup is enabled, assets will be backed up first
+   - Empty folders will be cleaned if the option is enabled

 ### Backup System

+The backup system creates:
-- Creates timestamped folders for each deletion operation
+- Timestamped folders for each deletion operation
-- Maintains original folder structure
+- Complete folder structure preservation
-- For materials and prefabs, also backs up dependencies
+- Dependency backups for materials and prefabs
-- Backups are stored in the specified backup folder
+- Automatic backup folder creation if it doesn't exist
-- Each backup includes full asset path structure

 ## Best Practices

 1. **Before Using**:
    - Make a full project backup
-   - Ensure all relevant scenes are included in build settings
    - Close unnecessary scenes
+   - Review your build settings scenes

 2. **During Use**:
-   - Keep "Include Current Scene" option enabled
+   - Carefully select which scenes to preserve
-   - Enable backup system for safe deletion
+   - Enable backup system for first few uses
    - Review each asset before marking for deletion
-   - Use the preview to verify assets
+   - Pay special attention to shared assets

 3. **After Cleaning**:
    - Test your project thoroughly
-   - Verify that all scenes still work correctly
+   - Verify that all selected scenes work correctly
-   - Keep backups until you're sure everything works
+   - Keep backups until everything is verified

 ## Limitations

 - Dynamic asset loading (using `Resources.Load` or Addressables) might not be detected
 - Assets referenced only through reflection or string paths might be marked as unused
-- Scene-specific assets might require the relevant scene to be included in build settings
+- Scenes not selected for preservation will have their unique assets marked as unused

 ## Troubleshooting